Undalevein/Funktion/README.md

 ### Chain of Questioning

-In Funktion, the **chain of questioning** allows you to perform a series of conditional checks using consecutive `?` symbols.
+In Funktion, the **chain of questioning** opereator allows you to perform a series of conditional checks using consecutive `?` symbols.
 Each `?` represents a case to be checked, and the `:` symbol represents the "else" condition.

 #### Syntax: